-Service Plans and Staff Objectives - These identify what our different teams will be doing to support our customers and the council's priorities more than 59,000 jobs
+Service plans and staff objectives - These identify what our different teams will be doing to support our customers and the council's priorities

 We use these plans and documents to help set the general direction and work activities of the council.
 They inform many of the decisions we make, how we allocate resources across the council together with our staff objectives.
 Collectively, these documents help us to make sure we serve our residents, businesses and the borough of Rushmoor as a whole.